andreacfromtheapp/elm_speakandspell/README.md

 I picked Speak & Spell because it's a good mix of UI/UX and it makes for a great starting point to learn and practice.
 It will never be more than a simple "*first project*" exercise.
 Being a *toy project* (no pun intended), it won't have too many features.
 I'll make it good enough to learn, and move on to resume my Elm learning path.

-The code certainly stinks, and I’m aware that it needs more love and that there is room for improvement.
-That's the point of this exercise: study, internalize, apply, learn some more, improve skills and code, rinse and repeat.
+~~The code certainly stinks, and I’m aware that it needs more love and that there is room for improvement.
+That's the point of this exercise: study, internalize, apply, learn some more, improve skills and code, rinse and repeat.~~

+This is a limited reproduction of the original game: match the word on the screen, and use the commands.
+It won't have Mystery Word or other play modes that the original Speak & Spell had.
+The point of this exercise is to: study, internalize, apply, learn some more, improve skills and code, rinse and repeat.
+Not to be a an exact copy.

 ## Try it